SrMouraSilva/sr-list/README.md

 <sr-list>
 =========

-An web component list-group abstraction with pre-defined handling methods
+An (polymer) web component list-group abstraction with pre-defined handling methods

 About
 ------